anyForecast/anyforecast/README.rst

     Used for objects storage.

 * postgres
     By default, it is used for keeping mlflow results.
-However, the users can extend its purpose to their needs-
+However, the users can extend its purpose to their needs.

 * rabbitmq
     Used as brocker and backend for Celery.